nobilis-ltd/nobilis-radio-buttons/README.md

 ## License

-The gem is available as open source under the terms of the [MIT License](http://opensource.org/licenses/MIT).
+This plugin is available as open source under the terms of the [MIT License](http://opensource.org/licenses/MIT).